Urhengulas/adwordscraper/COLLABORATION.md

 ## What do you need?

 To start collaborating you need four things:
-- access to the private GitHub-Repo [`Urhengulas/adwordscraper`](https://github.com/Urhengulas/adwordscraper)
+- access to the GitHub-Repo [`Urhengulas/adwordscraper`](https://github.com/Urhengulas/adwordscraper)
   _(you probably have that, if you are reading this ;D )_
 - access to the Trello Board [`correctiv - CODE/Adwordscraper`](https://trello.com/b/wHsCHEqk/adwordscraper)
 - working installation of [Python (version: 3.6+)](https://www.python.org/about/gettingstarted/)